-PRI service for Release 2.0 and later systems requires that the service provider's switching equipment be either a 4ESS[TM] Generic 13 through 16, 5ESS[®] Generic 6, or a 5ESS serving the FTS2000 (federal government only) network.
+PRI service for Release 2.0 through Release 4.1 systems requires that the service provider's switching equipment be either a 4ESS Generic 13 through 16, 5ESS Generic 6, or a 5ESS serving the FTS2000 (federal government only) network.
 PRI service for a Release 1.0 or Release 1.1 system requires that the switching equipment be a 4ESS Generic 13 through Generic 16 switch.
+Release 4.2 and later systems require that the service provider's switching equipment may be any of the above systems, or a DMS-100, DMS-250, or DEX600E.